Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/ARMssembly_1.md

 ```

 I first tried only the first 1000 numbers but that wasn't enought so I increased it to 10000.

+Remember to convert the flag to hex before submitting the flag.

 ### Solution #2 - Manual analysis